What is Domestic Abuse

 If you are worried that a friend, neighbour, loved one or yourself could be a victim of domestic abuse.
 Then call You First on 0800 234 6266 or email firstname.lastname@example.org

 If you believe there is an immediate risk of harm to someone, or it is an emergency, you should always call 999.

 Honour Based Violence

 In a forced marriage the victim(s) is/are pressured into marrying someone against their will.
 The victim may be physically threatened or emotionally blackmailed to do so.
 It is an abuse of human rights and cannot be justified on any religious or cultural basis.
 It can affect men and women.

 Forced Marriage Protection Orders

 The Forced Marriage (Civil Protection) Act 2007 came into force on 25 November 2008.
 The Act enables family courts to make Forced Marriage Protection Orders to protect someone from being forced into marriage.
 An order can also be made to protect someone who has already been forced into marriage, to help remove them from the situation.
 The Act sends out a strong signal that forced marriage will not be tolerated.
 Those who fail to obey an order may be found in contempt of court and sent to prison for up to two years.

 Female Genital Mutilation

-As we age our ability to recover from both mental and physical abuse can be adversely affected, and the impact of domestic abuse can be particularly profound for those who may be reliant on a partner to provide care and financial support.
+As we age our ability to recover from both mental and physical abuse can be adversely affected.
+The impact of domestic abuse can be particularly profound for those who may be reliant on a partner to provide care and financial support.

-Child on Parent Violence
+Adolescent to Parent Violence